 Who they’re for: Those who want big bass and clear sound in a great pair of workout buds, with plenty of color options to choose from.

 Why we picked the Beats Powerbeats Pro:

 Beats’ Powerbeats Pro headphones certainly bring the bass, which is why we’ve picked them for this category.
 Admittedly, all that low-end may lead to a little too much thump for some ears, and will be especially notable in tunes that don’t really need such booming sound.
 That said, if you’re familiar at all with Beats’ other bass blasters, like the Powerbeats3, you’ll be pleased to hear that the harmonic distortion from all that rumble is much less of an issue when listening on the Powerbeats Pro.

-Complementing the big bass response is the Powerbeats Pro’s eyebrow-raising 9-hour battery life, making them one of the longest-lasting fully wireless pairs of earbuds we’ve tested.
+Complementing the big bass response is the Powerbeats Pro’s eyebrow-raising 9-hour battery life, which puts them among the longest-lasting true wireless pairs of earbuds we’ve tested.
 Those 9 hours can be extended to almost 24 thanks to the wireless charging case — though it’s a bit bulkier than we’d like.
 Still, even if you leave the case at home, 9 hours is more than enough for an average working day of listening.

 Read our in-depth Powerbeats Pro review

 Why you should buy them: You want a water-safe device so you can listen to your favorite tracks while hitting the lap lanes.

 Who they’re for: Swimmers and athletes who prefer to leave their phones at home.